 The first step to getting the best success rate is to take great care of the tree while it’s still in your home over Christmas.
-See our Ultimate Christmas Tree care guide for tips and advice.

 Ensure you keep your Christmas Tree cool and well-watered while it’s inside.
 Keep it away from areas with central heating or fireplaces, make sure the soil stays moist but not wet and place it in an area that gets plenty of light in the winter.

 The transition of moving your trees indoors to outdoors is an important step in the process.
 The tree needs time to acclimatise to the colder weather again and moving it straight outdoors to an icy garden can cause shock to the tree which can be fatal.